-- 1. Net income plus retained earnings, plus or minus the balance of the income equalisation account for the last financial year. - 2.
-Realised capital gains, net of expenses, minus realised capital losses, net of expenses, recognised during the financial year, plus net capital gains of a similar nature recognised during previous financial years and which have not been distributed or accumulated, plus or minus the balance of the capital gains equalisation account.
+1. Net income plus retained earnings, plus or minus the balance of the income equalisation account for the last financial year.

+2. Realised capital gains, net of expenses, minus realised capital losses, net of expenses, recognised during the financial year, plus net capital gains of a similar nature recognised during previous financial years and which have not been distributed or accumulated, plus or minus the balance of the capital gains equalisation account.
 The sums mentioned in points 1 and 2 may be distributed in full or in part independently of each other.

-DISTRIBUTABLE INCOME ACC UNITS DIS UNITS Allocation of net income Accumulation (dividends are recorded Distributed or carried forward as decided by the management on an accruals basis) company Allocation of net realised capital Accumulation (dividends are Distributed or carried forward as gains or losses recorded decided by the management on an accruals basis) company
+DISTRIBUTABLE INCOME ACC UNITS DIS UNITS Allocation of net income Accumulation recorded on an (dividends accruals basis) are Distributed or carried forward as decided by the management company Allocation of net realised capital gains Accumulation (dividends are Distributed or carried forward as or losses recorded on an accruals basis) decided by the management company

 Payment of distributable income is made annually within five months of the financial year-end.
 Payment of distributable income payable quarterly is made within one month of the end of each calendar quarter.